dgrtwo/dgrtwo.github.com/_posts/2016-10-12-hierarchical_bayes_baseball.md

 ### Footnotes

+[^df]: Why 5 degrees of freedom?
+Not very scientific- I just tried a few and picked one that roughly captured the shapes we saw in the boxplots.
+If you have too few degrees of freedom you can't capture the complex trend we're seeing here, but if you have too many you'll overfit to noise in your data.
 [^pitchers]: Admittedly it's not very realistic to assume we don't know which players are pitchers.
 But this gives us a great example of fitting a mixture model, which will be an important element of this series.